joeyoggie/utilities/README.md

 		}
 	}

 Step 2.
-Add the dependency to the app module
+Add the following to your app module's build.gradle file

 	dependencies {

 	        implementation 'com.github.joeyoggie:utilities:v2.2'

 		    //add the below annotation processors since they aren't transitive and have to be included in each module annotationProcessor 'com.jakewharton:butterknife-compiler:10.1.0'
 		    annotationProcessor "androidx.lifecycle:lifecycle-compiler:2.1.0"
     		//room database
 		    def room_version = "2.2.2" // 2.2.2 for latest stable version
     	    annotationProcessor "androidx.room:room-compiler:$room_version"

 	}